-United Way of Palm Beach County’s Tocqueville Society is named after French Author Alexis de Tocqueville who traveled extensively through the United States in the 1800’s and wrote Democracy in America.
+United Way of Palm Beach County’s Tocqueville Society is named after French author Alexis de Tocqueville who traveled extensively through the United States in the 1800’s and wrote Democracy in America.
 De Tocqueville recognized and applauded the American desire to take a personal role in the advancement of society by combining philanthropy and service.

 United Way of Palm Beach County offers a unique giving option that allows community leaders to step up to the $10,000 annual giving minimum by gradually moving to that level over three years.
 Step-up donors are recognized as members of The Tocqueville Society from the very first year and receive full member benefits including invitations to exclusive events and recognition as a $10,000 donor in society directories and newsletters.
-Minimum yearly contributions are outlined below:

-Michael Dunn, Wells Fargo, Tocqueville Chair
+Michael Dunn, Wells Fargo, Tocqueville Cabinet Chairman

 Art Menor, Esq., Shutts & Bowen

-Heather Nisbeth, Ernst & Young
+Heather Nisbeth, EY

 BECOME PART OF THE CHANGE

-For further information about The Tocqueville Society, please contact:
+For further information about the Tocqueville Society, please contact: